mikaelvesavuori/azure-functions-starter/README.md

 - You cannot set currently (July 2020) set timeout, memory size, or OS type for functions through `serverless.yml`.
 - There is supposedly support to configure `apim` (API Management) in `serverless.yml` but somehow you will start getting deployment errors (`-> Function App not ready.
 Retry 0 of 30...` and continuing) if you mess about with that stuff.
 To the best of my abilities, I think I've located the error to be on the `backends` section.
 Maybe it's not mapping correctly?
 Following a slightly modified version of the config in the [Serverless Framework provider reference](https://www.serverless.com/framework/docs/providers/azure/guide/serverless.yml/) does not work, at least.
 - Serverless Framework and Azure together seem to have—at best—a fragile friendship.
 Expect that deployments stop working every now and then.
 Resolution is unclear; removing and redeploying (while a useless option that cannot be done safely in production) does not always seem to work either.
 Moving the region (also unsafe) seems to work better, but only ever do that _during_ development and not after.

+## TODO

+- Failed integration tests do not currently break the pipeline
+- Logger is not yet implemented